wrkstrm/WrkstrmFoundation/Sources/WrkstrmNetworking/Documentation.docc/PluggableJSONCoding.md

   - `HTTP.JSONDataEncoding` with `encode<T: Encodable>(_:) -> Data`
   - `HTTP.JSONDataDecoding` with `decode<T: Decodable>(_:from:) -> T`
   - Typealias `HTTP.JSONDataCoding = JSONDataEncoding & JSONDataDecoding`
-- `HTTP.CodableClient` gains `jsonCoding` init and property; the legacy `json` tuple is deprecated.
+- `HTTP.CodableClient` exposes `jsonCoding` init/property; tuple-based initializers remain for compatibility but no longer surface a `json` property.
 - `URLRequestConvertible.asURLRequest` and `HTTP.Client.buildURLRequest` have overloads that accept `any HTTP.JSONDataEncoding` for body encoding.

 ## Why

 - Swap in alternative JSON engines, record/replay test coders, or wrap Foundation coders with logging — without forking the client.
-- Keep existing code working: the legacy `(JSONEncoder, JSONDecoder)` path remains, just marked deprecated for migration.
+- Keep existing code working: tuple-based initializers still exist and bridge into the new protocol storage automatically.

 ## Minimal Example